woodbri/raster-object-recognition/README.md

 ### Docker

-If you don't have Docker installed on your system, then go [HERE](https://www.docker.com/) and find the downloads or instsrtuctions for your system and install the Docker runtime.
+If you don't have Docker installed on your system, then go [HERE](https://www.docker.com/) and find the downloads or instructions for your system and install the Docker runtime.

 There example scripts to build a Docker image and to run the Docker image in